Ellen White wrote: “The sign, or seal, of God is revealed in the observance of the seventh-day Sabbath...” —8T 117 (1904).

 Out of one of them came forth a rather small horn which grew exceedingly great toward the south, toward the east, and toward the Beautiful Land (Daniel 8:9)

 Out of one of them came forth a rather small horn.
 Out of one of them, meaning out of one of the four horns (out of the divided Grecian empire), and not out of the four winds, came a little horn.
 It is a little horn that comes up, and not a little wind.
-Horns are attached to animals in the visions and only horns beget horns––the “little horn” comes out of one of the four Greek horns of the male goat.
+Horns are attached to animals in the visions and only horns beget horns–the “little horn” comes out of one of the four Greek horns of the male goat.
 Horns are never pictured as coming out of the winds.
 Even if winds are meant, this little horn rises from the divided Grecian empire that spread dominion across the four winds or directions of the earth.
 This is further proved by Daniel 8:23, when it says the little horn (a king) will rise, “during the latter time of their rule”.
 Whose rule?
 Daniel 8:22 gives the answer.
 The rule of the “four kingdoms (four generals of Alexander) which will arise from his nation (Greece)”.

 Daniel 8:9, 23 says the little horn would originate from one of the four divisions of Alexander’s empire when these were in their “latter time of their rule” (Daniel 8:23).
 This points us toward a power originating from the Greek world sometime after 300BC.
 Rome was never part of the Alexandrian Empire, nor did it originate from one of the divisions of the Greek Empire.
 Rome came from Italy, and was founded in 750BC.
 Rome became a republic in 509BC.
 Rome did conquer the four divisions of the Grecian empire, but this is further proof that Rome did not arise from any of the four divisions of Alexander’s empire.
 Therefore, Rome could not possibly fit the prophetic symbol of a horn arising from a horn within the Greek Empire.
+Rome did not rise at the “latter time of their rule” out of one of them, for Rome existed long before that!

 Which grew exceeding great toward the south, toward the east, and toward the beautiful land.
 This was fulfilled by Antiochus IV Epiphanes, who arose from one of the four successors to Alexander the Great.
 Antiochus’ sphere of operations was precisely in the three areas that Daniel mentions.
 He was “exceedingly great” not compared to the previous empires, but toward the south (Egypt), toward the east (Armenia & Persia), and toward the beautiful land (Israel).
 This is not true of Rome.
 Many of Rome’s greatest conquests were to the North and West of Rome.
 Rome conquered large regions of northwestern Europe, the areas now occupied by England, France, Belgium, Netherlands, Switzerland, Austria, Spain, and Portugal.
 Rome also conquered the northwestern regions of Africa, areas now occupied by Morocco, Algeria, and Tunisia.
 Rome was definitely a power that waxed exceeding great to the north and to the west.
 Therefore, Rome cannot fit the specification of this prophecy.